D&D 3rd Edition cRPGs

 D&D vs AD&D Spellcasting

-In AD&D (See: BG2 spells), the effectiveness of spells usually scales with caster level, but in D&D (see: NWN spells) their effectiveness is not only dependent on caster level but also on the caster's spellcasting attribute and feats.
+In AD&D (See: BG2 spells), the effectiveness of spells usually scales with caster level, but in D&D (see: NWN spells) spell effectiveness is not only dependent on caster level but also on the caster's spellcasting attribute and feats.

-To give an example, in the case of wizards, not only their level but their Intelligence score, along with their spell focus and elemental feats, determines the effectiveness of that Fireball.
 In addition, selection of those elemental feats is dependent on ranks in the Spellcraft skill.
 On top of that, D&D introduces meta-magic feats such as Extend Spell and Empowered Spell, which allow us to cast lower-level spells with longer durations or that inflict more damage, though from higher spell circle slots.
+For example, an Empowered Fireball, a Maximized Fireball, a Widened Fireball.

 D&D Iterative Attacks vs AD&D Duplicative Attacks